 Current Board Members

-Kuldip K. Ambastha (BA in Economics, '04, first term) is a finance and investments professional at Ambastha Financial LLC.
+Kuldip K. Ambastha (BA in Economics, ’04, second term), Membership Chair, is a finance and investments professional at Ambastha Financial LLC.
 He is serving in his first term as a SAPAAC board member and is a past president of the Stanford Peninsula Alumni Club.
 He is based in the Bay Area.

-Katie Gu (BA in English, BS in Biology, ‘18, MS in Bioengineering, ‘19) is a second generation Chinese-American and is serving her first term on the SAPAAC board.
+Katie Gu (BA in English, BS in Biology, ’18, MS in Bioengineering, ’19, first term), Vice President, is a second generation Chinese-American and is serving her first term on the SAPAAC board.
 Professionally, she is an associate at a Palo Alto law firm representing biotech startups and entrepreneurs.
 Having recently moved back to the Bay Area, Katie is excited to reconnect with her local alumni communities and contribute to advocacy efforts advancing Asian American issues.

 Julie Hsieh (BA in Human Biology, ’98, first term) is a family physician turned artist and founder of Yuan Ru Gallery in Taipei and Bellevue.
 She is the past president of Stanford Club of Taiwan (2020-2023) and excited to continue her involvement with Stanford and advocacy for Asian Americans through SAPAAC.
 She also serves on the board of Stanford Club of Washington and is an OVAL interviewer.
 She is currently based in the Seattle area.

-Katie Gee Salisbury (BA in Interdisciplinary Studies in the Humanities, ’07, MA in Sociology, ’08, first term) is a writer and photographer whose work explores Asian American identity and history.
-She is the author of Not Your China Doll, a new biography of Anna May Wong, forthcoming from Dutton in March 2024.
+Katie Gee Salisbury (BA in Interdisciplinary Studies in the Humanities, ’07, MA in Sociology, ’08, second term), currently serving as SAPAAC’s Board President, is a writer and photographer whose work explores Asian American identity and history.
+She is the author of Not Your China Doll, a biography of Anna May Wong, published by Dutton in 2024.
 She is a member of SAPAAC’s Advocacy & Education committee, working on ways to hold the university accountable for acknowledging the historical contributions of Chinese laborers on campus.
-A fifth-generation Chinese American who hails from Southern California, she now lives in Brooklyn.
+A fifth-generation Chinese American who hails from Southern California, she lives in Brooklyn.

 Tony Tong (BS in Mechanical Engineering & Product Design, ’94, first term) is a designer and writer.
 He’s originally from Hong Kong and Cleveland, Ohio, where he spent many of his formative years either riding a school bus (during desegregation) or bussing tables (at his family's Chinese restaurant).
 Tony is passionate about kids and senior caregiving.
 He's a Stanford Parent, a '94 class notes correspondent for Stanford Magazine, and currently serves as co-president of the Sacramento Stanford Association.